flynnbr11/QMLA/qmla/README.md

     * `model_list`: champions of layer N, used to create list of models for layer N+1
     * `spawn_step`: doesn't have to be used, but can be useful to generate models specically based on here in the tree development the algorithm has reached.
 * `tree_finished_functions`: function to check whether the QMD tree should terminate at that step.
 Default is to terminate after a given number of steps.
 * `get_name_branch_map`: function which returns a dictionary mapping all generated models' names to a branch number.
 Default is to put models on a branch with ID equal to the number of parameters that model has.
 An alternative (prebuilt) is to assign branch ID of the number of qubits.
-These functions are stored in QML_lib/ModelNames
+These functions are stored in QML_lib/model_naming
 * `latex_naming_functions`: function to take a model name (string according to model naming convention), to a LaTex representation of that name.
-These can be specific to growth rules, and are stored in ModelNames.
+These can be specific to growth rules, and are stored in model_naming.
 * `initial_models`: default set of models to form the first layer, which are the seeds for growing the tree.
 #### Probe dict generators
 QMD cycles through a set of probes at each epoch to learn parameters during the QHL phase for each model.